-OTR’s Hubs are a safe and relaxed space for young people to simply drop into for a chat; no appointments needed.
+OTR Hubs are a safe and relaxed space for young people to simply drop into for a chat; no appointments needed.
 These sessions run every week throughout the year and offer a range of different workshops and groups throughout the week.
-It's the starting point to engage with all our current services
+It's the starting point to engage with all our current services.

 Charity information: Off the Record (Bristol)

-In the current economical and funding climate access to mental health support for young people is limited and often requires long waiting time.
+In the current economical and funding climate, access to mental health support for young people is limited and often involves long waiting times.

-Our Hubs are the best place to find out more about what we do, particularly if Young People are not sure where to start.
-We believe that no person should be turn down in need and so we are devleoping a model in which we can provide a wide range of services to engage young people in constuctive activities and support.
-OTR Hubs are the crucial starting point of their journey with us.
+OTR's Hubs are the best place to find out more about what we do, particularly if young people are not sure where to start.
+We believe that no person in need should be turned down, and so we have developed a model in which we can provide a wide range of services to engage young people in constructive activities and support.

-To be the best place to find out more about OTR Bristol support for young people
+To be the best place to find out more about mental health support for young people in Bristol.

 What success will look like